openmind-consortium/App-SCBS-PatientFacingApp/README.md

 Stim Sweep is a functionality that will allows the researcher to run a preconfigured set of stim settings on the device.
 There is a config file that will be used to adjust stim amp/pw/rate in a specified group and specified amount of time.

 FFT Viewer allows the researcher to visualize the FFT stream in real time.
 You will need to get a SciChart licence for this to work.
 They are free for researchers.

+Update Sense button will reload the sense files for left and if bilateral, right sense_config files.
+The button will disable while loading and reenable when finished.
+Streaming will automatically restart.

+If you hover your mouse over the stim display settings, it will read out the upper and lower limits for of the amp, rate and pulse width.

 ## User Guide